-The adoption of a process based ideology for part of the curriculum heralds a significant change in emphasis.
-We are now concerned with the specific process of making a pizza or painting or travel training or shopping or dressing etc.; the by product is now the Maths (or the English or the Science); curriculum design can concentrate on what is important to the child; we can fit the curriculum into the child rather than the child into the curriculum.
+The adoption of a process based ideology for part of the curriculum heralds a significant change in emphasis, and allows us to concentrate on what is important to the child; we can fit the curriculum into the child rather than the child into the curriculum.

-Process based teaching and learning encourages the development of concepts throughout the curriculum.
 For example, mathematic concepts will be learned as a natural consequence of teaching the making a pizza.
 Here the mathematical thinking will involve the concepts of size, quantity, position, measurement, weight, structure of properties, temperature, sequencing, cause and effect, estimation, counting, addition, subtraction, fractions, division and possibly more.
 Similarly, the opportunities for developing language, literacy and communication are self-evident and there are no doubt considerable openings for a number of scientific concepts to be explored.